sailor/quiq/README.md

 - [ ] Graceful shutdown
 - [ ] Add a customizable logger
 - [ ] Implement a DLQ
-- [ ] Implement job scheduling in the future
+- [ ] Support job scheduled in the future

 ## License